winesapOS/winesapOS/UPGRADES.md

 - Ignored packages such as Linux kernels and GRUB will now be updated.
 - Mac drivers are now re-installed for the newer Linux kernels.
 - NVIDIA graphics drivers will now be updated.
+- All system packages will now be upgraded as part of winesapOS upgrades.

 ## 3.0.0 to 3.0.1